kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 ## Specifying function `name`

-Functions can optionally be named to e.g. express the combined effect of `function` and `functionConfig`.
+Functions can optionally be named using the `pipeline.mutators.name` or `pipeline.validators.name` field to identify a function.

 For example: